 New Developments in the Airline Industry

 The airline industry is ever-changing.
 While no one can really predict what will be happening tomorrow in the industry, we can be rather sure that it will continue to grow.
-The Bureau of Labor Statistics is expecting rapid growth in both commercial and cargo air travel.
+The Bureau of Labor Statistics is expecting growth in both the commercial travel and cargo sectors in coming years.

 As the size of commercial aircraft continues to grow, many more staff may be needed for every new plane that flies.
 FAA regulations now require one flight attendant for every fifty seats on an aircraft.
 This means that with the current expansion in the industry and the number of new aircraft being built, there is a corresponding need for more people to fill flight attendant jobs.
 Airports are also expanding in some places, and this means personnel will be needed to fill many new jobs.

 “I think it is a good time to break into the industry.
 I think people are traveling more than ever.
 From what I’ve seen it seems like people are tending to go away for shorter trips but they are traveling more frequently.
 People are taking more three-day weekend trips and flying instead of driving.
 The projections I’ve seen indicate that the industry is expected to grow by 10 percent a year, and that means they are going to have to hire at least 10 percent more employees per year.”

 One area of the airline industry that many people may not think of is the upkeep and development of computer systems, which are the backbone of the industry as a whole.
 Nearly everything is controlled by computers, from the scheduling of passengers and flight information to the communications and radar systems used in the control towers.
 Whenever there are problems with computers, a large problem often results.
 Computer specialists and IT managers are needed to keep the system in peak performance.